HS BAND FAQs (For Current 8th Graders)

 Will taking band keep me from being able to take Honors and/or Advanced Placement Classes?
 There may come a time, usually in your junior or senior year, that an Honors or AP level class gets scheduled the same period that band meets.
 In these cases you will need to weigh one over the other.
 If a student wishes to study a particular field in college, and wants to be sure they have a specific class, then they may have to drop band a semester in order to take that class they want.
 Sometimes a student WANTS a class, but doesn’t HAVE to have it, meaning it is not a requirement for graduation.
 It is in these cases that a student has to determine which class they would most like to have.

 There are students who graduate from Sun Valley HS every year who have remained in band every semester they have been in high school.
 Many have graduated with honors, and have gone on to prestigious colleges and universities.
-Previous Sun Valley band students who stayed in the program all four years of high school are now, or have been, in school at Appalachian, Catawba, Elon, Wingate, Duke, UNC-Chapel Hill, Western Carolina, East Carolina, Furman, Clemson, NC State, UNC-Wilmington, UNC-Asheville, and UNC-Charlotte just to name a few!
+Previous Sun Valley band students who stayed in the program all four years of high school (including all 8 semesters) are now, or have been, in school at Appalachian, Catawba, Elon, Wingate, Duke, UNC-Chapel Hill, UNC-Greensboro, Western Carolina, East Carolina, Furman, Clemson, NC State, UNC-Wilmington, UNC-Asheville, and UNC-Charlotte just to name a few!
+Colleges look for students who are committed and follow through with their high school activities.
+Band is a wonderful way to show that commitment!

 What leadership opportunities are there in band?
 There are numerous ways in which a student can take an active role in band.
-We have a Band Council (President, Vice-President, Secretary/Treasurer, and Librarian/Historians).
-There is also our Leadership Team for Marching Band, which is made up of our Drum Majors (student conductors) and Captains (section leaders).
+We have a Band Council and our Leadership Team for Marching Band.

 Do I still have to complete a practice journal in high school?
 No. Practice journals are used in the middle school to help you establish a regular practice routine, and help ensure proper progress.
 Students are expected to still practice at home, but your evaluation will take place in your playing tests….then I can usually tell if you have practiced enough at home!